Streaming television: 2020s

 In 2020, the COVID-19 pandemic had a strong impact in the television streaming business with the lifestyle changes such as staying at home and lockdowns.

-As of 2024, Netflix is the world's largest streaming TV network and also the world's largest Internet media and entertainment company with 269 million paid subscribers, and by revenue and market cap.
+By 2024, Netflix had become the world's largest streaming television platform with 260.28 million global subscribers.
+By the end of 2025, its active subscribers total had grown to over 325 million.

+As of May 2025, Nielsen reported that streaming represented 44.8% of all television viewing, compared to 44.2% for broadcast and cable combined.

 Technology

 The Hybrid Broadcast Broadband TV (HbbTV) consortium of industry companies (such as SES, Humax, Philips, and ANT Software) is currently promoting and establishing an open European standard for hybrid set-top boxes for the reception of broadcast and broadband digital television and multimedia applications with a single-user interface.

 BBC iPlayer originally incorporated peer-to-peer streaming, moved towards centralized distribution for their video streaming services.
 BBC executive Anthony Rose cited network performance as an important factor in the decision, as well as consumers being unhappy with their own network bandwidth being used for transmitting content to other viewers.
 Samsung TV has also announced their plans to provide streaming options including 3D Video on Demand through their Explore 3D service.